-The weighted average is similarly performed to determine the effective phase function for a particle size distribution.
+The weighted average is similarly performed to determine the effective phase matrix for a particle size distribution.

-It should be noted that although the theory is well founded to calculate the Mie scattering cross sections and phase functions, in practice it is computationally intensive since the terms consist of infinite sums of Bessel functions.
+It should be noted that although the theory is well founded to calculate the Mie scattering cross sections and phase matrices, in practice it is computationally intensive since the terms consist of infinite sums of Bessel functions.
 Work done by Wiscombe (1980) has allowed for effective computation of the Mie scattering coefficients, which has been implemented into the SASKTRAN radiative transfer engine.

 2.4.5 SASKTRAN Radiative Transfer Model

-The SASKTRAN radiative transfer was first developed to solve the scaler radiative transfer equation in a fully spherical atmosphere for both single and multiple scatter with a one dimensional atmosphere, i.e. considering the variation in altitude only (Bourassa et al., 2008).
-The first source term, J1, is from the radiance from the sun, and is assumed to encounter the earth in parallel randomly polarized rays.
-Higher order source terms are based off of the scattering within the atmosphere to produce the diffuse radiance, however it is impractical to calculate the radiance at every point in the atmosphere.
-Instead, a series of diffuse radiance profiles are used to simulate the diffuse radiance term.
-Another important assumption in the SASKTRAN model is that the ground reflection is assumed to have a depolarizing Lambertian distribution when any radiance encounters the surface of the earth with the efficiency of the albedo.
+The SASKTRAN radiative transfer was first developed to solve the scalar radiative transfer equation in a fully spherical atmosphere for both single and multiple scatter with a one dimensional atmosphere, i.e. considering the variation in altitude only (Bourassa et al., 2008).
+The first source term, J1, is the sunlight from the sun attenuated and scattered into the instrument line of sight, and it is assumed the incoming solar irradiance encounters the earth in parallel randomly polarized rays.
+To include higher order terms, a successive orders method is used to simulate second, third and higher orders of scattering within the atmospheric model.
+Another important assumption in the SASKTRAN model is that the ground reflection is assumed to have a depolarizing Lambertian distribution, which will evenly distribute the incoming radiance evenly in all outgoing directions with the efficiency of the planetary albedo.

-Recent upgrades have been performed on SASKTRAN and have led to a new engine known as SASKTRAN High Resolution model or SASKTRAN-HR (Zawada et al., 2015) which has expanded the model to be able to perform radiative transfer calculations with a fully three dimensional atmosphere.
-This update allows the model to vary the atmospheric concentrations in the model not just in the vertical direction, like the original SASKTRAN, but in both of the horizontal geometries, allowing for true variances observed in the atmosphere.
+Recent upgrades have been performed on SASKTRAN and have led to a new engine known as SASKTRAN High Resolution or SASKTRAN-HR (Zawada et al., 2015) which has expanded the model to be able to perform radiative transfer calculations with a fully three dimensional atmosphere.
+This update allows the model to vary the atmospheric concentrations in not just the vertical direction, like the original SASKTRAN, but in both of the horizontal geometries (i.e. latitude and longitude), allowing for true variances observed in the atmosphere.

 The most important update to the SASKTRAN-HR model for this work is the addition of the ability to calculate the vector or polarized radiances (Dueck et al., 2016).
 Using the vector model allows for SASKTRAN to compute the Stokes vectors in the reference frame of the model, which can be rotated into any desired frame of reference through the use of a provided basis by SASKTRAN-HR.
-The polarization output from SASKTRAN-HR only preforms polarized calculations up to the third order scattering interaction and all subsequent orders are assumed to be scaler.
+The polarization output from SASKTRAN-HR preforms polarized calculations up to an arbitrary order scattering interaction, all scattering past this arbitrary scattering are assumed to be scalar.

-2.5 ALI Prototype and Stratospheric Balloon Flight
+2.5 ALI Prototype Instrument and Stratospheric Balloon Flight